fbpx

 1. My ski clothes and equipment

-This is usually what you need once you arrive in resort, the desire to go to the slopes being the first motivation of the stay.
-But a little reminder is never useless.
-Pants, jacket, technical underwear, 2nd layer jacket, hat, headband, gloves, mittens, helmet, mask and socks but also skis or snowboard, poles and boots for those who are already equipped...
-And the suitcase is already full!
-To limit the size of your suitcase, think of renting your ski clothes.
-They will be delivered for the week directly to your residence.
+This is usually the first thing to go when you arrive at the resort, as the desire to hit the slopes is the main motivation for your stay.
+But a little reminder never goes amiss.
+Pants, jacket, technical underwear, 2nd layer jacket, hat, headband, gloves, mittens, helmet, goggles and socks, as well as skis or snowboards, poles and boots for those who are already equipped...
+And the suitcase is already quite full!
+To limit the size of your suitcase, consider renting your ski clothes.
+They'll be delivered directly to your residence for the week.

 2. My après-ski outfits

-The ski stuff has already taken 90% of the volume of your bag...
-But there is a life after skiing.
-And going for a walk in resort in ski boots and wetsuit is not a panacea!
-So find a little room for comfortable clothes to put on after the day is over.
-As well as for a nice "city" outfit if one -or even several- outings are planned...
+Your ski gear has already taken up 90% of the volume of your bag...
+But there's life after skiing.
+And going for an evening stroll around the resort in ski boots and a wetsuit is no panacea!
+That's why you need to make room for comfortable outfits that you can slip into at the end of the day.
+As well as for a nice "city" outfit if one - or even several - outings are in the offing...

 3. My backpack

-Out of the handbag or the messenger bag used in everyday life, the backpack is your best ally in resort.
-On the slopes, it protects snacks, picnic, cream, laptop, documents, spare parts...
-The most orderly will even plan different pockets to avoid mixing the sandwich with the pâté, silk gloves and tissues...
+Out of the handbag or messenger bag you use every day, the backpack is your best ally in the resort.
+On the slopes, it protects snacks, picnics, creams, cell phones, documents, a change of clothes...
+The more organized will even have different pockets to avoid mixing sandwiches with pâté, silk gloves and tissues...

-We don't necessarily think about this duo when we prepare our ski trip, but it would be a shame not to take advantage of the aquatic centers, pools, saunas, hammams and other spas that are becoming more and more numerous in resort because you forgot to pack your swimsuit.
+You might not think of this duo when planning your ski holiday, but it would be a shame not to take advantage of the ever-growing number of aquatic centers, pools, saunas, hammams and other spas in the resort because you forgot to pack your swimsuit.

 5. My toiletry kit